Arthritis in Dogs

 How to make your arthritic dog’s life better?

 There are also several environmental changes you can make to your dog’s lifestyle.
-Here are some things you can do almost immediately to help alleviate arthritis pain.
+Here are some things you can do now to help ease arthritis pain.
 Avoid activities that strain your pet’s joints.
-Purchase or build a dog ramp to assist your pet in getting access to those difficult to reach places like cars/trucks, beds, and stairs.
-Help to reduce the strain on your dog’s neck and back when they eat and drink by raising or purchasing a stand to elevate your dog’s food and water dishes.
+Purchase or build a dog ramp to help your pet in getting access to those difficult to reach places like cars/trucks, beds, and stairs.

 Keep your dog warm.
 Cold and damp air aggravates arthritic joints.
 Purchase a high quality pet bed that will help to keep your dog sleeping warm and comfortable while reducing stiffness, aches, and pains after sleeping.
 If you usually keep your dog outdoors consider purchasing an insulated dog house or better yet welcome them inside.
 Even just petting your dog can help your dog to feel better.
 Be a friend to your best friend.